Questions that apply to all graduate students in all graduate programs at ASU

 Make sure to submit all required supplemental admission documents found on the:

-Your online application and supplemental admissions documents will be processed by the Office of Graduate Studies.
-When your application is complete with all documents, the program receives your application file to determine an admission decision.
+Your online application and supplemental admission documents will be processed by the Office of Graduate Studies.
+When your application is complete with all documents, the intended program receives your application file to determine an admissions decision.

 When is the deadline for admission?

-Adams State University has rolling admission, however, the cohorts fill up quickly and you may be placed on a waiting list for the following cohort.
+Adams State University generally has rolling admission for the majority of the programs.
+However, the cohorts fill up quickly and you may be placed on a waiting list for the following cohort.
 The complete application deadline to start the program may vary depending on program.